-4. Set the SCSI ID on the disk drives; ID 7 is reserved for the controller.
-See Figure 2-12.
+9. Set the SCSI ID on the disk drives: ID 7 is reserved for the controller.

 Each drive must have a unique ID chosen from 0 through 6 or 8 through 15.
-Be careful not to duplicate a drive address.
+Be careful not to duplicate a drive address on the same channel.